Luminate-Mobile-OS/luminate-blog-astro/README.md

-# Luminate OS Web Design Repository
+# Luminate OS Web Design Repositorya

 Welcome to the Luminate OS Web Design repository.
 This project contains the code and resources for the website of Luminate Operating System (OS).